AsgerSuhr/picoProbeExample/README.md

 First you need to install OpenOCD.

 On Raspberry Pi OS you can install openocd directly from the command line.
+But really, if you are not build openOCD from source.
 ```sudo apt install openocd```

 You need to be running OpenOCD version 0.11.0 or 0.12.0 to have support for the Debug Probe.
 If you’re not running Raspberry Pi OS, or your distrbution installs an older version, or require SMP support, you can build and install openocd from source.